On this page:

 If you have insurance, you must have an approved waiver or you will be responsible for the full school year premium.
 Insurance premiums cannot be prorated.
 To receive your approved waiver:

-- Upon completion of the enrollment or waiver, you will receive a confirmation number and a confirmation email.
-If you do not receive a confirmation number by email, then you have not completed the enrollment/waiver process.
+3. Upon completion of the waiver, you will receive a confirmation email.
+If you do not receive a confirmation by email, then you have not completed the waiver process.

 Additional Health Insurance Resources